particle-iot/docs/firmware/firmware.md

 Register a function to be called when a master requests data from this slave device.

 Parameters: `handler`: the function to be called, takes no parameters and returns nothing, e.g.: `void myHandler() `

+**Note:** This handler will lock up the device if System calls such as Particle.publish() are made within, due to interrupts being disabled for atomic operations during this handler.
+Do not overload this handler with extra function calls other than what is immediately required to send I2C data.
+Post process outside of this handler.

 ```C++
 // EXAMPLE USAGE